-In a typical school year, Cadence Park School teachers are provided with four full release days to participate in Professional Development along with their Professional Learning Community (grade level or department).
-This year, teams wanting to utilize this compensated support must do so in the evenings or weekends due to a State-wide substitute teacher shortage.
+This year, Cadence Park School teachers are provided with three full release days to participate in Professional Development along with their Professional Learning Community (grade level or department).
+These days are focused on examining and responding to evidence of student learning through shared planning and practices.

 Additionally, all certificated Cadence Park School teachers and staff participate in three full student-free Professional Development days and six additional, 2-hour professional development sessions during early-out Wednesdays.
 These opportunities are designed based on student achievement data and the CIE goals for that given year.
-2021-2022 topics included SEL supports, Social Justice, Diversity, Equity and Inclusion practices, Special Education Best Practices, PBIS, ELD Supports, MTSS development, Educational Technology enhancement, Early Literacy practices, vertical articulation, Pumatime development, and more!
+2023-2024 topics included School-wide Positive Behavioral Interventions and Supports, Social Justice, Diversity, Equity and Inclusion practices, Special Education Best Practices, ELD Supports, Al in Education, Early Literacy practices, and vertical articulation related to ELA and Math Instruction!
 All topics are proposed and decided by the site leadership team.